 In an editorial, which was also published in JAMA Neurology on the same day, two other brain injury experts said the study’s findings were “shocking,” particularly considering the statistics about concussions and head impact exposure.
 A professional team may hold no more than 14 padded practices during the regular season.

 Experts say while concussions during games are inevitable, concussions during practice are preventable because they are controlled situations where coaches have almost complete authority over the head impact exposure risks taken by players.
 The study concluded at the end of the 2019 season after recording more than 528,000 head impacts across five seasons where 68 of the monitored players had sustained concussions.
 Researchers tracked players at Air Force, Army, North Carolina, UCLA, Virginia Tech and Wisconsin.

 Why Concussions Are Dangerous

 It is reassuring to see that more concussion studies are being done at the college level.
-We also need to see more research at the high school level where student athletes suffer the long-term effects of concussions and traumatic brain injuries as well.
-If you or a loved one has suffered a brain injury due to someone else’s negligence, please contact an experienced brain injury lawyer to obtain more information about pursuing your legal rights.
+We also need to see more research at the high school level where student-athletes suffer the long-term effects of concussions and traumatic brain injuries as well.
+If you or a loved one has suffered a brain injury due to someone else’s negligence, don’t hesitate to get in touch with an experienced brain injury lawyer to obtain more information about pursuing your legal rights.